notmatthancock/outline_to_dot/README.md

 Convert a simple indented (markdown inspired) outline format to dot language.

-Example input file (the default indent is 4 spaces, but can be changed):
+Example input file:

     # This is a comment; blank lines get eaten.

     main
+        # Default indent marker is 4 spaces.
+This can be changed.
         topic one
             subtopic one
         topic two